swisstackle/swisstackle/README.md

 Future (big) project ideas:
  - Software to analyze gait cycle mechanics in a way that Functionl Patterns (functionalpatterns.com) does it (via Computer Vision).
- - Software for an Augmented Reality Headset and Smartphone to analyze Functional Patterns Exercises via Computer Vision to see if the exercise is being executed properly.
+ - Software for an Augmented Reality Headset and Smartphone to analyze Functional Patterns Exercises via Computer Vision to see if the exercise is being executed properly (Basically a Functional Patterns Personal Trainer)
  These two projects are out of scope currently, because I will have to study Computer Vision first; and before I study Computer Vision, I'll have to learn the math associated with it (i.e Linear Algebra and Probability Theory).
 Fortunately my university has a good Computer Vision course.

  However, once I completed the necessary course work at my university, I will immediately tackle both projects.
 Both projects are very similar in nature and therefore can be developed simultanously without problems.